DeepEval just got a new look 🎉 Read the announcement to learn more.

 Actual Output

-The actual_output is simply what your LLM application returns for a given input.
-This is what your users are going to interact with.
+The actual_output is an optional parameter and represents what your LLM app outputs for a given input.
 Typically, you would import your LLM application (or parts of it) into your test file, and invoke it at runtime to get the actual output.
+The actual_output can be text or image or both as well depending on what your LLM application outputs.

 # A hypothetical LLM application example